Maxime-Cllt/DBMSCleaner/README.md

 ## Description

-DBCleaner is a program made to be run on the backend of a server or an application to clean the database.
+DBMS Cleaner is a program made to be run on the backend of a server or an application to clean the database.
 It will reduce the storage of the database and optimise all tables except system tables.
 It is a simple and efficient way to keep your database clean and optimised without having to do it manually.
 It is a great way to keep your database running in the best conditions possible.
 Using Go language, it is compatible with all platforms and can be run on any server or application.

-Exist in Java version too : <a href="https://github.com/Maxime-Cllt/DBCleaner">DBCleaner</a>

 ## Features